On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Preliminaries

-\begin{example} For $k=3$ and $r=2$, the ordered vertex set $V(F)$ and edge set $E(F)$ defined in Definition~\ref{def2} are as follows: $V(F)=(w_1,w_2,w_3,v_1,\ldots,v_b,u_3,u_2,u_1)$.
-To write the edge set clearly, let $v_{i-3}:=w_i$ and $v_{b+4-j}:=u_j$ for $i,j\in[3]$.
-Then $E(F)=\{v_iv_{i+j}v_{i+3}:\,-2\leq i\leq b ,j=1,2\}\cup\{v_{b/2-1}v_{b/2}v_{b/2+1},v_{b/2}v_{b/2+1}v_{b/2+2}\}$. \end{example}
+\begin{example} For $k=3$ and $r=2$, the ordered vertex set $V(B)$ and edge set $E(B)$ defined in Definition~$\ref{def2}$ are as follows: $V(B)=(w_1,w_2,w_3,v_1,\ldots,v_b,u_3,u_2,u_1)$.
+To write the edge set clearly, let $v_{i-3}=w_i$ and $v_{b+4-j}=u_j$ for $i,j\in[3]$.
+Then $E(B)=\{v_iv_{i+j}v_{i+3}\colon\,-2\leq i\leq b,\,j=1,2\}\cup\{v_{b/2-1}v_{b/2}v_{b/2+1},v_{b/2}v_{b/2+1}v_{b/2+2}\}$. \end{example}

-Next lemma gives a bound on $\Phi_F$ with a set of root vertices.
-Note that in the following $\Phi_{F,W}$ might be sublinear in $n$, and thus we will need the novel embedding scheme (Proposition~\ref{p1}) to prove the connecting lemma.
+The next lemma gives a bound on $\Phi_B$ with a set of root vertices.
+Note that in the following $\Phi_{B,W}$ might be sublinear in $n$, and thus we will need the novel embedding scheme (Proposition~\ref{p1}) in its proof.